afimb/chouette2/README.md

 Complete docs (in French) can be found on the [project website](http://www.chouette.mobi/developpeurs).
 Some technical articles are available [on the wiki](../../wiki) too.

+FAQ
+---

+See the [FAQ](FAQ.md) for the answers to commonly asked questions.

 API Documentation
 -----------------